 Consolidated Schedule.
+The term consolidated schedule is used repeatedly, meaning bringing multiple subproject schedules together into one schedule, regardless of the purpose.
 A more limited definition of consolidated schedules includes schedules that have no relationship to each other, but are consolidated for purposes like leveling and reporting.
+See also Master Project Schedule and Integrated Program Schedule.

-Contouring.
-Applying a manual or predefined allocation of hours in which a resource's work is scheduled on a task over time.
+Contour.
+Manual or predefined allocation of hours in which a resource's work is scheduled on a task over time.